ShamanUX/FutuBrowser/README.md

 # FutuBrowser

 FutuBrowser is a React Router photo browsing app.
-The current app focuses on one feature: browsing image thumbnails in a grid, with more features indicated as upcoming in the Home header.
+The current app focuses on one feature: browsing image thumbnails in a grid.

 ## Coding Conventions